-A more extensive description of the present invention, physical checks) entered into the bank check clearing chan- 55 including the above-recited features, advantages, and objects, will be rendered with reference to the specific embodiments that are illustrated in the appended drawings.
+A more extensive description of the present invention, including the above-recited features, advantages, and objects, will be rendered with reference to the specific embodiments that are illustrated in the appended drawings.
 Because these drawings depict only exemplary embodiments, the drawings should not be construed as imposing any limitation on the present invention's scope.
 As such, the present invention will be described and explained with additional specificity and detail through use of the accompanying drawings in which:

-FIG. 1 illustrates an overview of a process of capturing and processing deposits from financial institutions and their branches which can be adapted to incorporate some of the features of the present invention;
+FIG. 1 illustrates an overview of a process of capturing and 60 processing deposits from financial institutions and their branches which can be adapted to incorporate some of the features of the present invention;

-FIG. 2 illustrates an overview of remotely capturing and processing deposits remote from a financial branch or bank, in accordance with a preferred embodiment of the present invention:
+FIG. 2 illustrates an overview of remotely capturing and processing deposits remote from a financial branch or bank, 65 in accordance with a preferred embodiment of the present invention;

-FIG. 3 is a more detailed block diagram showing the 5 capturing and processing at the remote site or point of check presentment, in accordance with a preferred embodiment of the present invention;
+FIG. 3 is a more detailed block diagram showing the capturing and processing at the remote site or point of check presentment, in accordance with a preferred embodiment of the present invention;

-FIG. 4 illustrates central site processing of image data as captured at the remote site, in accordance with a preferred 10 embodiment of the present invention;
+FIG. 4 illustrates central site processing of image data as captured at the remote site, in accordance with a preferred embodiment of the present invention;